 Protecting yourself and others

-- There will be no limit on the number of people at weddings and funerals
+- There is currently no limit on the number of people at weddings and funerals

 If you have been pinged by Test and Trace and are worried about the financial repercussions, you can claim financial support under the Test and Trace Support Payment Scheme.